 To print a copy of the Honors Add-On Contract: Honors Add On Contract Course Application

 An Honors student participating in a Study Abroad Experience with an academic component related to the Honors Program mission statement may submit a petition requesting a waiver of the Honors elective.
 This petition must be approved prior to the beginning of the Study Abroad Experience and will be reviewed by the Honors Advisory Committee.
 At the request of this committee, the Honors Program Director may require a student to complete additional work beyond the normal expectations of the Study Abroad Experience in order to waive the Honors Elective.
 In particular, Study Abroad Experiences connected directly to Ashland University courses will almost always require a student to complete additional work.
-The student must submit a Course Substitution and Waiver Form signed by his/her advisor and the Honors Program Director upon completion of the Study Abroad Experience to the Registrar's office.
+The student must submit a Course Substitution and Waiver Form signed by his/her advisor and the Honors Program Director upon completion of the Study Abroad Experience to the Office of Records and Registration.
 No Honors Program academic credit will be awarded for this experience, although the student may receive academic credit from the university.

 To print a copy of the Study Abroad Petition: Honors Study Abroad Petition